Frequently Asked Questions About Vulvar Cancer

 Having several options for how to treat the cancer

 Not being able to see a cancer expert

 It may help to have a second doctor review the diagnosis and treatment options before starting treatment.
+It is very important that your particular findings be put into context by an expert.
+Gynecologic oncologists are subspecialists with advanced training in the diagnosis, treatment, and surveillance of female cancers including vulvar cancer.
 It is important to remember that, in most cases, a short delay in treatment will not lower the chance that it will work.
 Some health insurance companies even require that a person with cancer seek a second opinion, and many other companies will pay for a second opinion if asked.